akaiberry89/AKAI_Community_Hospital_LIS/README.md

 ## 🎯 Overarching Project Mission

-AKAI Community Hospital LIS is an end-to-end Healthcare Data Architecture platform designed to answer two critical questions:
+AKAI Community Hospital LIS is an end-to-end Laboratory Information Systems and EHR Application Architecture designed to answer two critical questions:
 1. **Operational:** *How can a healthcare organization capture, secure, model, and analyze clinical data to improve patient care and executive decision-making?*
 2. **Technical:** *How should healthcare data be collected, stored, secured, organized, and reported so the right people get the right information at the right time?*